teampoltergeist/poltergeist/README.md

 *   Added an option ":js_errors", allowing poltergeist to continue running after JS errors.
 (John Griffin & Tom Stuart) [Issue #62] [Issue #69]
+*   Added an option ":window_size", allowing users to specify dimensions to which the browser window will be resized.
+    (Tom Stuart) [Issue #53]

 #### Bug fixes ###